 In the years leading up to the Civil War, people began using a mixture of camphene extracted from camphor oil, alcohol, and turpentine to burn in their lamps.
-Previously, lamp fuel such as whale oil had been expensive and hard to come by.
-But even though the camphene concoction was cheaper and more accessible, it proved dangerous and prone to explosions.
-In time, it was replaced by the more appropriate kerosene .
+Previously, lamp fuel such as the whale oil lamp, had been expensive and hard to come by.
+But even though the camphene concoction was cheaper and more accessible than whale oil lamps, it proved dangerous and prone to explosions.
+In time, it was replaced by coal oil and the more appropriate, kerosene lamps .

-One of the most noteworthy effects of camphene may be its cooling effect when applied to the skin or inhaled.
+One studies suggest one of the most noteworthy effects of camphene may be its cooling effect when natural oils are applied to the skin or the body oils inhaled.
 This may be why it feels so soothing when it is applied to your chest in medications that use camphor oil, like Vicks VapoRub.

 Cannabis strains high in camphene